skarllot/visualstudio-docs.pt-br/docs/extensibility/creating-an-extension-with-a-vspackage.md

 ---
-title: "Criando uma extensão com um VSPackage | Documentos do Microsoft" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Creating an Extension with a VSPackage | Microsoft Docs ms.custom: ms.date: 11/04/2016
+ms.reviewer: